maxaragon/synthetic-clear-sky/TECHNICAL_DOCS.md

 - Chauvin, R., Nou, J., Thil, S., Traoré, A., Grieu, S. (2015).
 "Cloud detection methodology based on a sky-imaging system." *Energy Procedia*, 69, 1970-1980.

-## 📧 Contact

-For questions or issues, contact the PhD research team at WUR.

 ---

 **Last Updated**: 2025-01-18